Agastheeswarar Temple

-Agastheeswarar Temple (அகஸ்தீஸ்வரர் கோயில்) is a Hindu temple dedicated to Shiva, located in the town of Agathiyampalli, Nagapattinam district in Tamil Nadu, India.
+Agastheeswarar Temple (அகஸ்தீஸ்வரர் கோயில்) is a Hindu temple dedicated to Shiva, located in the town of Agasthiyampalli, Nagapattinam district in Tamil Nadu, India.
 The presiding deity is revered in the seventh century Tamil Saiva canonical work, the Tevaram, written by Tamil saint poets known as the nayanmars and classified as Paadal Petra Sthalam.
 The temple is locally called Agasthiyar Kovil.

 It has several inscriptions dating back to the medieval Chola and later Pandya period.
 The temple has six daily rituals at various times and three yearly festivals.
 The temple has several shrines with that of Agastiswara and his consort Pakampiriyal Nayagi being the most prominent.
 The annual Brahmotsavam (prime festival) is attended by thousands of devotees from far and near.

 Etymology and legend

 The town Agasthiyanpalli is named after Agastheeswarar, the presiding deity of the Agastheeswarar Temple, a Hindu temple dedicated to Shiva.
 The seventh century Saiva canonical work Tevaram by Appar and Tirugnanasambandar mentions the place as "Tirumaraikadu".

 According to legend, all the Devas were assembled in Kailash to witness the sacred marriage of Shiva and Parvathi and on account of it, the earth tilted towards North.
 To balance it, Shiva requested sage Agasthiyar to move over to the South.
 It is believed that Shiva appeared in his marriage form to Agasthiyar at this location.